beatobongco/TIL/presentations/2017-08-04_WTF_is_Machine_Learning.md

 As a recap, takeaway the following:

 * **Model** - the features (and modifications to them) you choose to use
 * **Weights** - numbers applied to the model to get the output.
-This is what our algorithm tries to find via optimization.
+These are what our algorithm tries to find via optimization.

 --